Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 component: Core
 ---

-Every framework needs a Hello World, and for NServiceBus, this is it.
-There's no time to waste, so let's get started!
+In this lesson we will set up a new development machine with NServiceBus and show how the framework is set up within an application.

 ## Objectives

-In this lesson we will set up a new development machine with NServiceBus.

 By the end of this lesson, you will have learned: